scbopha/TriviaQuizApp/README.md

 # TriviaQuizApp
-TriviaQuizApp
-Built one page Trivia Quiz App using React Native
+Built one page Trivia Quiz App using React Native<br/>
 In the app, Trivia api is used.

 ## clone repository from master branch